kpegods96/Systematic-Review-Course/_book/03-Module-3-Data-Preparation-and-Descriptive-Analysis.md

 **Lecture Practice Assignment:**

 In this practice assignment, start by clicking on this [**link**](https://kpegods96.github.io/demo/).
-Once there, head over to **Lecture 3.1 Demonstration**, copy the code, and try running it in RStudio as you follow along step by step.
+Once there, head over to **Lecture 3.1 Demonstration: Handling Missing Data**, copy the code, and try running it in RStudio as you follow along step by step.

 <br><br>

 -
-## Lesson 3.2: Exploring Heterogeneity in Systematic Review Data
+## Lesson 3.2 - Exploring Heterogeneity in Systematic Review Data

 Welcome to today’s lecture on interpreting heterogeneity in meta-analysis.
 When we combine results from multiple studies, we rarely find identical outcomes.
 Instead, differences often emerge due to variations in study design, populations, or interventions.
 This variability, known as heterogeneity, is a critical concept to understand because it influences how much confidence we can place in pooled results.
 In this session, we’ll explore statistical tools such as Cochran’s Q, its p-value, and the I² statistic, as well as visual tools like the forest plot.
 These methods together provide a clearer picture of study consistency and overall evidence strength.